psyen0824/peishanyen.github.io/_pages/Projects.md

 Here are the course projects I have undertaken during my PhD studies.

-# 1. A Review of EM algorithm for Missing Data
+# 1. A Review of EM Algorithm for Missing Data
 - Course: Missing Data
 - Date: 2020/04 - 2020/05